meeb/whoisit/README.md

 whoisit.bootstrap()               # Slow, makes several HTTP requests to the IANA print(whoisit.is_bootstrapped())  # -> True

-if whoisit.is_bootstrapped():
 # bootstrap_info returned here is a string of JSON serialised bootstap information
 # You can store it in a memory cache or write it to disk for a few days
 bootstrap_info = whoisit.save_bootstrap_data()

 # Clear bootstrapping data
 whoisit.clear_bootstrapping()